Gaius Iulius Caesar Octavianus

 Octavian’s rule is also the time of expanding the borders of the Roman Empire and of the so-called Pax Romana – the state of peace existing inside and outside the country after 100 years of continuous wars.

 After the battle of Actium, Egypt became the personal kingdom of Augustus, which was incorporated into the Empire.
 Augustus chose the following governors: Cornelius Gallus, Elius Gallus and Gaius Petronius, and the region was treated as the private domain of the emperor.

 In North Africa, the ruler of Mauritania (today’s Morocco) Juba II recognized himself as the vassal of the Romans, and the territory of Carthage was widened to the east and south.

-In Spain, the Asturias were fought with a failure, which is why they bribed their leader – Korokotta.
+In Spain, the Asturias fought with failure, which is why they bribed their leader – Korokotta.
 In the years 26 – 24 BCE Augustus fought with these tribes, but Agrippa smashed them all.
 At the end of Octavian’s reign, Northern Spain was conquered, thus subordinating the entire peninsula to Rome.

-Augustus was supported by trusted advisor in his reign.
+Augustus was supported by a trusted advisor during his reign.
 The most important person next to Octavian was his childhood friend and faithful companion during the civil war – Marcus Agrippa, who was the actual co-emperor.
 Gaius Maecenas, an excellent diplomat and an unofficial minister of culture, also had a high position.
 Augustus with their help and the help of many others led a wise policy.

 Octavian, during his reign, carried out a thorough modernization of the state.
-Princeps sorted out internal affairs, created an efficient administration consisting of qualified officials, reorganized finances (separation of the imperial treasury called fiscus).
+Princeps sorted out internal affairs, created an efficient administration consisting of qualified officials, and reorganized finances (separation of the imperial treasury called fiscus).
 The financial reform also included the creation of targeted funds, such as: